Toynbee’s call to enlightened leadership remains a call to us for action.

 - Reading Virginia Swain’s books: A Mantle of Roses: A Woman’s Journey Home to Peace (Xlibris 2004) and My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11 (2016).
 These books chronicle the spiritual journey which underlies and informs her life and work.
 It also offers readers the opportunity to write their own spiritual memoir through end-chapter questions and exercises.

-- Attending America’s Soul Community online on the first Monday of each month from 7:00 pm-8:30 pm.
+- Offering America’s Soul Community online on the first Monday of each month from 7:00 pm-8:30 pm.
 To RSVP and learn more, click here

 - Leading Life Leadership Service Awards every five years.
 The current awardee is Dr. Sarah Sayeed, Chair and Executive Director of the New York City Civic Engagement Commission and Member, Task Force on Equity and Inclusion.
 To read the press release on the award ceremony and Building Trusting Community Relationships, click here.

 Friends of Dag Hammarskjöld and others: